ikmalsaid/mindful-escapades/README.md

 - Step 3: Wait for the response to be shown.
 - Step 4: Reply to the response by repeating steps 1 to 3.

+## Tips and Release Notes
-Tip: You can also change the image style and the type of voice according to your preferences.
+- Tip: You can also change the image style and the type of voice according to your preferences.
+- Note: This app runs in single mode.
+If you encounter a weird behavior, you can restart the story by pressing the 'Reset All' button.